 To address these aims, we employ a broad array of technologies, including biophysics, biochemistry, cell biology, and imaging in C. elegans, yeast, and mouse models of neuropathology.

-We are collaborating with the laboratories of Dr. Jeremy Dittman, Dr. David Eliezer, Dr. Gregory Petsko, Dr. Anjali Rajadhyaksha, Dr. Li Gan, Dr. Geoffrey Pitt, Dr. M. Elizabeth Ross, and Dr. Manu Sharma laboratories at Weill Cornell Medicine, as well as with laboratory of Dr. Jiajie Diao at U. Cincinnati, of Dr. Vladimir Buchman at Cardiff University, and of Dr. Frederic Meunier at the University of Queensland on various aspects of our research.
+We are collaborating with the laboratories of Dr. Jeremy Dittman, Dr. David Eliezer, Dr. Gregory Petsko, Dr. Anjali Rajadhyaksha, Dr. Li Gan, Dr. Geoffrey Pitt, Dr. M. Elizabeth Ross, and Dr. Manu Sharma laboratories at Weill Cornell Medicine, as well as with laboratory of Dr. Jiajie Diao at U. Cincinnati, of Dr. Vladimir Buchman at Cardiff University, Dr. Amanda Woerman at UMass, and of Dr. Frederic Meunier at the University of Queensland on various aspects of our research.

-Our translational research in humans at Weill Cornell Medicine is in collaboration with Dr. Zachary Grinspan (Interim Chief of Child Neurology & Director of the Pediatric Epilepsy Program), Dr. Andrea Lee (Clinical Neurology), and Dr. Carl Crawford (Gastroenterology and Hepatology).
+Our translational research in humans at Weill Cornell Medicine is in collaboration with Dr. Zachary Grinspan (Interim Chief of Child Neurology & Director of the Pediatric Epilepsy Program), Dr. Carl Crawford (Gastroenterology and Hepatology), and Dr. Alexander Shtilbans (Hospital of Special Surgery).

 Two pilot clinical trials are currently on-going, based on our research findings: